Olufemi-Olarewaju/Project-3_Group-7/README.md

 ## Data Cleaning and Database Creation

 After retrieving the data from CSV files and from the Geoapify API, the data was cleaned using python and Pandas.
-With python and the psycopg2 module, a PostgreSQL database was created to house the clean data.
+With python and the psycopg2 module, a PostgreSQL database was created to house the clean data in tables.

 ## Flask API